What Is Mindful Eating?

 Proofed and Verified by: Erica Aina, LCSW

 Erica is the Clinical Supervisor and one of many therapists at Elliott Counseling Group.
 As the Clinical Supervisor she supports clinical growth, oversees protocols, and provides mentorship, monitoring, support, and supervision to therapists.
 As a therapist, she specializes in trauma work, depression, children/teen issues, and crisis management.

 WE’RE BETTER TOGETHER.

-We offer medication management, therapy and counseling services in Champaign, Urbana, Tuscola, Mattoon, Charleston, and throughout Illinois with Telehealth.
+We offer medication management, therapy, and counseling services in Champaign, Urbana, Mattoon, and throughout Illinois with Telehealth.
 There are no long wait lists and we are accepting new clients.
-We would love to see if we are a good fit for your needs.
+We would love to see if we fit your needs well.
 Contact our client care team to get started.